vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

   alg(F.map(e.unFix)(cata(alg)))
 ```

-And that’s the final version of cata.
+And that’s the final version of `cata`.
 Here’s the full implementation with some usage examples:

 ```haskell
 -- Non recursive data structure